make-software/how-to-casperlabs/src/testnet-rewards.md

-# DEVxDAO Casper Testnet Rewards
+# Casper Testnet Rewards

 ## Introduction

-Thank you for participating in the DEVxDAO's Casper Testnet program.
+Thank you for participating in the Casper Testnet program.
 Your voluntary participation in this Testnet is enabling stakeholders across the Casper eco-system, including core node developers, validators, dApp developers and tool developers, to test their software in a non-production environment, and to preview upcoming software changes.
-As announced at the onset of the Testnet program, the DEVxDAO is planning to award grants to Testnet participants, contingent upon their adherence to the [Code of Conduct](testnet.md), based on an algorithmically calculated score that incorporates certain performance criteria (see below), and subject to certain limits and final DEVxDAO approval through its governance process.
+As announced at the onset of the Testnet program, it is planned to award rewards to Testnet participants, contingent upon their adherence to the [Code of Conduct](testnet.md), based on an algorithmically calculated score that incorporates certain performance criteria (see below), and subject to certain limits and final approval.

 ## Reward Calculation